microsoft/sarif-vscode-extension/README.md

 # Sarif Viewer

-Sarif Viewer extension for VSCode visualizes the results contained in a 'Static Analysis Results Interchange Format' (SARIF) file.
+Visualizes the results contained in a 'Static Analysis Results Interchange Format' (SARIF) file.
 The viewer integrates with VS Code, displaying a list of analysis results in the Problems panel and result details in the Sarif Explorer.

-## Public Preview
-Sarif Viewer is currently in public preview.
-We are currently still implementing features to support displaying additional data from the result.

 ## Features
  * Lists the results of open SARIF files in the Problems Panel
  * Navigation to the source location of the result
  * Sarif Explorer shows details about the result
+    * Result info
+    * Run info
+    * CodeFlow data
  * Supports embedded target files
- * Allows you to remap(in memory) the source locations, if they can't be found
+ * Allows you to remap (in memory) source locations, if they can't be found using the location in the log file

 ### Sarif Explorer:
  * Automatically launches when the first result is navigated to